The Essential Guide to B2B Video Marketing on Social Media

 Each piece of social video you create should help to reinforce your brand and your USP.
 That's why you need to be clear when starting out how you want to be seen and what core messages you want to communicate.

 This can be formulated as a series of short phrases describing how your video content should portray your business.
-For example:

 - Professional but authentic and relaxed

 - Experts in our industry